tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 ## Code Generation

 Until now, we have been talking about parsing and optimization, but all of that is kinda useless if we can't run our code.
-To make it runnable, we're going to compile brainfuck down to C. (I chose C to simplify the process, but a good exercise would be to compile it down to some assembly language, python bytecode or java bytecode)
+To make it runnable, we're going to compile brainfuck down to C. (I chose C to simplify the process, but a good exercise would be to compile it down to some assembly or bytecode language)

 | Op      | C equivalent          |
 |---------|-----------------------|